-The Ministry for Demography, Family, Youth and Social Policy (Directorate for Demographic Development, Family, Children and Youth -> Family, Children and Youth Sector -> Office for Youth and Volunteering) is responsible for the development of youth work policy in Croatia.
-Also formally involved in the governance of youth work is the Youth Council of the Croatian Government.
+The Central State Office for Demography and Youth is responsible for the development of youth work policy in Croatia.
+Also formally involved in the governance of youth work is the Advisory Board for Youth of Government of the Republic of Croatia (Savjet za mlade Vlade Republike Hrvatske).
 This is a cross-sectoral advisory body to the government with the purpose of participating in the development of youth policy, which also extends to the field of youth work.
-The Council is based on a quasi co-management principle and has members from the ranks of relevant ministries and public institutions, academia and youth (work) organizations.
+The Advisory Board is based on a quasi co-management principle and has members from the ranks of relevant ministries and public institutions, academia and youth (work) organizations.
 Additionally, during the last decade the relevant ministry has periodically set up (and dissolved) various working and expert groups on youth work, involving different youth organizations, youth workers and other experts in consultations about issues related to youth work.